marcomaggi/mmux-cyclone-pregexp/README.md

 This is in addition to the  more basic directives familiar to all regexp users.

 The package targets  POSIX systems.
+To run the test  suite this package depends upon the external package: MMUX Cyclone Checks.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux systems and OS X systems.